freewilly441/Infinite-Dimensional-Chess/README.md

 Welcome to N-Dimensional Chess, an advanced chess simulation that extends the traditional game into higher dimensions!
 This guide will help you understand how to navigate and play this mathematically-enriched chess experience.

+## Authors
+This project was created as a collaborative effort by:

+Timothy Winans and Owen McMann

+We developed the concepts, mathematical framework, and the interactive game as part of the Univerity of Maryland Baltimore County HONR 300 – Mathematics of the Universe course in Spring 2025.

 ## Getting Started

 1. **Access the Game**: Open the application in your web browser by navigating to the URL or running the application locally.